Gardens Maintenance and Water Restrictions Tips

 - Thorough soil preparation, adding organic matter to increase your soil’s water- and nutrient-holding capacity.

-- Use of soil wetting agents and other new products to help water penetrate and hold in your soil.
+- Use soil wetting agents and other new products to help water penetrate and hold in your soil.

 - Choosing the right mulch.